 There are several situations that could constitute patient abandonment.
 If a physician is unavailable during an unreasonable amount of time and the patient suffers harm as a result of restricted access to treatment, that may be considered patient abandonment.
 Also, if a physician abruptly terminates a doctor-patient relationship because of lack of payment or refuses to treat a patient because of lack of payment, that is typically considered unjustified.

-Other examples of patient abandonment may include: treatment in a hospital without adequate staffing; medical staff failing to contact a patient that has missed an important follow-up appointment; and staff schedule an important follow-up so far into the future that the patient suffers harm in the interim as a result of a lack of treatment.
+- Staff schedule an important follow-up so far into the future that the patient suffers harm in the interim as a result of a lack of treatment

 Every instance of an abrupt termination of the provider-patient relationship does not, however, constitute patient abandonment in the strictest sense.
 There are indeed valid reasons to terminate the doctor-patient relationship.
 They include: a physician that acknowledges he or she does not have sufficient skills to adequately treat the patient; a facility with insufficient resources to provide adequate treatment; ethical or legal conflicts that arise during treatment; a patient has violated the physician's policies; numerous missed appointments; inappropriate behavior on the part of the patient (including sexual advances or verbal abuse).